 Some courses require homework, lab reports, and other assignments to be submitted electronically.
-If you complete an assignment on paper, you will need to scan the documents to a PDF file.
+If you complete an assignment on paper, you will need to scan the documents to a single PDF file.
 It is important to make sure the scan of your work is clear and legible.
 Improperly formatted or illegible scans may not be accepted.
-Generally, it is better to use a scanner instead of a phone app.

-After scanning, verify that the document is formatted properly before submitting.
+After scanning, verify that the document is formatted properly before submitting it.

 McCabe and Cornell Libraries